Skip to employment guidance

 Always take these steps proactively:

-Disclose in writing, every time
+Tell them in writing, every time

-Get a supporting letter from your clinic
+Get a letter from your clinic

 Expect the MRO to contact you

-Challenge a fail without MRO contact
+Challenge a fail with no MRO contact

-Seek specialist legal advice early
+Get specialist legal advice early

 You may have a claim against the certifying body